Revisiting Process versus Product Metrics: a Large Scale Analysis: Background and Related Work

-In other studies related to process metrics, Nagappan et al.~\cite{nagappan2010change} emphasised the importance of change bursts as a predictor for software defects on Windows Vista dataset.
-They achieved a precision and recall value at 90\% in this study and achieved precision of 74.4\% and recall at 88.0\% in another study on Windows Server 2003 datasets.
-In another study by Matsumoto et al.~\cite{matsumoto2010analysis} investigated the effect of developer related metrics on defect prediction.
+In other studies related to process metrics, Nagappan et al.~\cite{nagappan2010change} emphasized the importance of change bursts as a predictor for software defects on Windows Vista dataset.
+They achieved a precision and recall value at 90\% in this study and achieved a precision of 74.4\% and recall at 88.0\% in another study on Windows Server 2003 datasets.
+In another study by Matsumoto et al.~\cite{matsumoto2010analysis} investigated the effect of developer-related metrics on defect prediction.
 They showed improved performance using these metrics and proved module that is revised by more developers tends to contain more faults.
-Similarly, Schröte et al.~\cite{madeyski2006external} in their study showed high correlation number of developers for a file and number of defects in the respective file.
+Similarly, Schröte et al.~\cite{madeyski2006external}, in their study, showed a high correlation between the number of developers for a file and the number of defects in the respective file.

-As to the four papers that compare process versus product methods: \bi \item Three of these paper argue that process metrics are best.
-Rahman et al.~\cite{rahman2013and} found process metrics perform much better than product metrics in both within project and cross project defect prediction setting.
-Their study also showed product metrics do not evolve much over time and that they are much more static in nature.
+As to the six papers that compare process versus product methods: \bi \item Four of these papers argue that process metrics are best.
+Rahman et al.~\cite{rahman2013and} found process metrics perform much better than product metrics in both within-project and cross-project defect prediction settings.
+Their study also showed product metrics do not evolve much over time and that they are much more static.
 Hence, they say, product metrics are not good predictors for defects.
-Similar conclusions (about the superiority of process metrics) are offered by Moser et al.~\cite{moser2008comparative} and Graves et al.~\cite{graves2000predicting}. \item Only one paper argues that product metrics are best.
-Arisholm et al.~\cite{arisholm2010systematic} found one project where product metrics perform better. \item Only one paper argues that the combination of process and product metrics are better.
-Kamei et al.~\cite{kamei2010revisiting} found 5 out of 9 versions of 3 project where combination of process and product metrics perform better then just using process metrics and 9 out of 9 cases they are better than just using product metrics. \ei Of these papers, Moser et al.~\cite{moser2008comparative}, Arisholm et al.~\cite{arisholm2010systematic}, Rahman et al.~\cite{rahman2013and} and Graves et al.~\cite{graves2000predicting} based their conclusions on 1,1,12,15 projects (respectively).
-That is to say, these are all analytics in-the-small studies.
-The rest of this paper checks their conclusions using analytics in-the-large.
+Similar conclusions (about the superiority of process metrics) are offered by Moser et al.~\cite{moser2008comparative}, Giger et al.~\cite{giger2012method}, and Graves et al.~\cite{graves2000predicting}. \item Only one paper argues that both process and product metrics perform similarly.
+Arisholm et al.~\cite{arisholm2010systematic} found one project where both process and product metrics perform similarly. \item Only one paper argues that the combination of process and product metrics is better at predicting deefects.
+Kamei et al.~\cite{kamei2010revisiting} found 5 out of 9 versions of 3 projects where combination of process and product metrics perform better than just using process metrics and 9 out of 9 cases they are better than just using product metrics. \ei